briansunter/graph/site/content/pages/almanack-of-naval-ravikant.md

 ### Happiness

-Take your own happiness seriously and make an effort to cultivate it.
+Take your happiness seriously and make an effort to cultivate it.

 Your happiness mostly comes from your attitude and state of mind, rather than what you have or accomplish.